 - Exercise and weight loss – only 24 to 27 percent of patients follow the instructions closely

-Because behavior change is difficult and can take time, it’s important that you not only refer your patients with diabetes to a diabetes educator, but follow up with them to be sure they are continuing their education.
-Having a patient work with a diabetes educator and supporting that interaction will ensure better outcomes for the patient.
+Because behavior change is difficult and can take time, it’s important that you not only refer your patients with diabetes to a diabetes care and education specialist, but follow up with them to be sure they are continuing their education.
+Having a patient work with a diabetes care and education specialist and supporting that interaction will ensure better outcomes for the patient.

 Read some success stories.